faithokamoto/centromere-haplotype-sampling-pipeline/README.md

 Haplotype sampling entails selecting a personalized set of *n* haplotypes which best match the input read set's *k*-mers.
 The full reference graph is then subset to only those haplotype paths.
-This dramatically decreases the number of seed hits and thus makes read alignment possible.
+This dramatically decreases the number of hits and thus makes read alignment possible.
+Selection of *n* is non-trivial.

-I currently have a manual method to select *n* from 1-8 by looking at some output plots.
-However, this is time-consuming and relies on human judgement.
-In this repository I will attempt to develop an heuristic algorithm which selects an optimal *n* by leveraging the intuition I have developed from my ad hoc work.

 ## Workflow